-Julien Barnes-Dacey is a senior policy fellow in the Middle East and North Africa Programme.
-His research work focuses on Syria, Lebanon, Jordan and Iraq and he provides regular commentary for publications including the International Herald Tribune, Financial Times and Foreign Policy.
+Julien Barnes-Dacey is a senior policy fellow in the Middle East and North Africa Programme for ECFR.

 Julien has worked as a journalist across the Middle East.
-Based in Syria from 2007 to 2010 he reported for the Wall Street Journal, Christian Science Monitor and Financial Times, and worked as a field producer for Channel 4 News (UK) and Al-Jazeera.
-Previously, he was editor of Niqash, an online Iraqi news service, and worked for the Cairo Times in Egypt from 2003 to 2004.
+Based in Syria from 2007-2010, he reported for the Wall Street Journal, the Christian Science Monitor, and the Financial Times and worked as a field producer for Channel 4 News (UK) and Al-Jazeera.
+Previously, he was editor of Niqash, an online Iraqi news service, and worked for the Cairo Times in Egypt from 2003-2004.

-Julien has a BA in history from the London School of Economics, an MA in Middle Eastern studies from the School of Oriental and African Studies and studied Arabic at the Institut français du Proche-Orient in Damascus.
+Julien has a BA in History from the London School of Economics, an MA in Middle Eastern Studies from the School of Oriental and African Studies in London, and studied Arabic at the Institut français du Proche-Orient in Damascus.

 Areas of expertise: Middle East, Syria, Lebanon, Jordan, Iraq

 "The regional struggle for Syria", policy report (co-author), 29 July 2013

 "Syria: the Imperative of de-escalation", policy brief (co-author), 24 May 2013